 - Abstract–both concrete and pictorial representations should support children’s understanding of abstract methods.

 Each child receives a 1-hour lesson every day dedicated to mathematics.
-Alongside this we dedicate 15-20 minutes at the start of the day to develop fluency (this includes times tables, number facts etc.).
+Alongside this we dedicate 5-10 minutes each day to develop number fluency (this includes times tables, number facts etc.).
 Children in KS1 also have a dedicated ‘mastering number’ session where they learn key number skills.

 This year, we have adapted our curriculum to help overcome the disruption to learning caused by COVID-19.
 Our mathematics curriculum is based around Curriculum Prioritisation Documents’ that have been published by the NCETM.
 A full overview of the curriculum, including what your child is being taught and when can be found below.
-Teachers also draw upon a wealth of supporting resources developed by the NCTEM to help support them in delivering lessons.
+Teachers also draw upon a wealth of supporting resources developed by White Rose Maths to help support them in delivering lessons.
 The school works closely with the North North West Maths Hub which enables them to share expertise and develop professionally as a teacher of mathematics.

 Click on the document below to see our Mathematics Curriculum Progression Document.
 This document shows what mathematical knowledge, concepts and procedures are taught and when.
 You will see from the document that we carefully sequence the knowledge, concepts and procedures to ensure children build the mathematical understanding they need to become excellent mathematicians.
 In each year there are opportunities to revisit ideas they have learnt before and apply them in different ways.